aasritha-atluri/AIML-task1-data-preprocessing/README.md

 ```bash
 python task1code.py
 ```
-5.A boxplot window will appear for outlier visualization.
+5. A boxplot window will appear for outlier visualization.
 👉 Close the boxplot window to let the script continue.

 6. After execution, the cleaned dataset will be saved as `titanic_cleaned.csv`.